DaniloMarchesani/DaniloMarchesani/README.md

 <br />

  🔭 I’m currently working on ...ask me about it 😉 <br />
- 🌱 I’m currently learning NextJs <br />
+ 💎 I’m currently learning Ruby <br />
  👯 I’m looking to collaborate on various projects based on Js frameworks and Nodejs <br />
  📫 How to reach me: marchesanidanilo@gmail.com <br />